ditrytus/ditrytus.github.io/_drafts/2018-03-27-stopping-time.md

 }
 ```

 A lot of code but the idea is pretty simple here.
 The class is similar to the `PauseManager` in a sense that it exposes `Pause()` and `Resume()` methods and also keeps pause state in `IsPaused` property.
-Additionally it exposes `Time` and `UnscaledTime` which mimic `Time.time` and `Time.unscaledTime` field, however `PausableTime` does not depend on `Time.timeScale` but implements the logic of stopping the clock itself.
+Additionally it exposes `Time` and `UnscaledTime` which mimic `Time.time` and `Time.unscaledTime` fields, however `PausableTime` does not depend on `Time.timeScale` but it implements the logic of stopping the clock itself.
 The goal here is to be able to stop the clock without changing `Time.timeScale`.
-Algorithm used is very simple:
+The algorithm used is very simple:

 1. On `Pause()` the class stores the current value of `Time` to a private field `pauseTime`.
 2. On `Resume()` the class stores the amount of time for how long the clock was stopped in private field `gapTime`.
-3. When we want to read the value of `Time` we will do it differently depending on whether the time is paused or not:
+3. When we want to read the value of `Time` we will do it differently depending on whether the clock is paused or not:
     1. If the clock `IsPaused` then we only need to return `pauseTime` since we conveniently saved the value of clock when pause occurred.
-    2. If the clock is not paused we can't just return the value of `Time.time`, we have to subtract the length of the last pause (`gapTime`) from the system clock to avoid the value of `Time` skipping forward when we resume.
+    2. If the clock is not paused we can't just return the value of `Time.time`, because the value would skip forward on `Resume()`.
+We want to keep the clock value behind the system clock which was still running.
+To do that we have to subtract the length of the last pause (`gapTime`) from the system clock.
-4. When we want to read the value of `DeltaTime` the algorithm is much simpler than time, we only need to return `0.0f` if the clock is paused because no time should have elapsed since the last frame, or `Time.deltaTime` is the game is not paused.
+4. When we want to read the value of `DeltaTime` the algorithm is much simpler than for `Time`.
+We only need to return `0.0f` if the clock is paused because no time elapsed since the last frame, or `Time.deltaTime` if the game is not paused.

-Additionally the class is already implemented as singleton because it probably will be accessed by many scripts in our code.
+Additionally, the class is already implemented as a singleton because it will be accessed by many scripts in our code and they all have to be affected by `Pause()` and `Resume()`.

 Having our new `PausableTime` class we have to connect it to our Pause button.
 For that we need to reimplement `PauseButtonHandler`: